-Ghana's plan is to implement during the years 2021-2030 up to 50 programs, projects and activities by mobilizing resources through GoG budgetary supports/donors with the assistance of the Ministry of Finance, President of Ghana.
-In parallel to constitute an Apex level Inter-Ministerial Implementation Team to oversee the implementation of the STI for SDG Roadmap.
-Also, the Ministry of Monitoring and Evaluation with the support of the UN, will request regular reports for each program/project/activity.
-The monitoring methods below will allow to review and evaluate the STIs Roadmap for the SDGs by 2030.
+Ghana's plan is to implement up to 50 programmes, projects and activities from 2021-2030 by mobilising resources through GoG budgetary supports/donors with assistance from the Ministry of Finance, President of Ghana; in parallel, to constitute an apex-level Inter-Ministerial Implementation Team to oversee the implementation of the STI for SDGs roadmap.
+In addition, the Monitoring and Evaluation Division, with the support of the UN, will request regular reports for each programme/project/activity.
+The monitoring methods below will allow the review and evaluation of the STI roadmap for the SDGs by 2030.

-Implementation: The specific strategies and programmes for each of the prioritized SDGs and their respective targets, the activities envisaged to address the respective targets, the expected outputs and the responsibilities of the lead and collaborating institutions were elaborated in the Roadmap.
+Implementation.
+The specific strategies and programmes for each of the prioritised SDGs and their respective targets, the activities envisaged to address the respective targets, the expected outputs and the responsibilities of the lead and collaborating institutions were elaborated in the roadmap.

-Monitoring: Monitoring of the STI Roadmap will be anchored on the existing national and sub-national monitoring arrangement.
-MESTI, with support from National Development Planning Commission (NDPC) will liaise with relevant Ministries, Departments and Agencies (MDAs) and Metropolitan, Municipal and District Assemblies (MMDAs) to include indicators for tracking the implementation of the STI Roadmap in their respective M&E plans.
-This will ensure that the annual progress reports (APRs) contain information on the agreed set of indicators for tracking the implementation of the Roadmap.
-In addition, private sector organizations, academia and other non-state actors that play important roles in the implementation of the Roadmap will be supported to generate data and report on the relevant STI Roadmap indicators.
+Monitoring.
+Monitoring of the STI roadmap will be anchored on the existing national and subnational monitoring arrangement.
+MESTI, with support from the National Development Planning Commission (NDPC), will liaise with relevant ministries, departments and agencies (MDAs) and metropolitan, municipal and district assemblies (MMDAs) to include indicators for tracking the implementation of the STI roadmap in their respective M&E plans.
+This will ensure that the annual progress reports (APRs) contain information on the agreed set of indicators for tracking the implementation of the roadmap.
+In addition, private sector organisations, academia and other non-state actors that play important roles in the implementation of the roadmap will be supported to generate data and report on the relevant STI roadmap indicators.

-The sector and district APRs, together with reports from relevant non-state actors will constitute the primary source of data for preparing annual reports to track the implementation the STI Roadmap.
-The data will be complemented with information from key informant interviews, focus group discussion, and field visits as appropriate.
-The annual progress reports on the implementation of the Roadmap will be discussed at stakeholder fora and lessons therein will form the basis of revising the roadmap, where necessary.
+The sector and district APRs, together with reports from relevant non-state actors, will constitute the primary source of data for preparing annual reports to track the implementation of the STI roadmap.
+The data will be supplemented with information from key informant interviews, focus group discussions and field visits, as appropriate.
+The annual progress reports on the implementation of the roadmap will be discussed at stakeholder fora and lessons therein will form the basis of revising the roadmap, where necessary.

-Evaluation and Revision of the roadmap: The purpose of the evaluation process is to answer more indepth questions about how and why interventions are achieving or not the expected results.
-It will also identify changes in internal and external conditions (social, political, technology, economic and environmental) that may affect the successful achievement of the targets in the STI Roadmap.
-The evaluations will be based on five criteria; relevance, effectiveness, efficiency, impact and sustainability.
-A mid-term evaluation is proposed by for 2024.
+Evaluation and revision of the roadmap.
+The purpose of the evaluation process is to answer more in-depth questions about how and why interventions are achieving or not achieving the expected results.
+It will also identify changes in internal and external conditions (social, political, technology, economic and environmental) that may affect the successful achievement of the targets in the STI roadmap.
+The evaluations will be based on five criteria: relevance, effectiveness, efficiency, impact and sustainability.
+A mid-term evaluation is proposed for 2024.
 The feedback will be used to inform the medium-term development plans for 2025 to 2028.
-Lessons from this evaluation will influence the revision of the Roadmap to ensure the achievement of the targets and objectives.
-A terminal evaluation is scheduled for 2030 to examine the overall impact of the STI Roadmap in contributing to the achievement of the SDGs.
-It is anticipated that the findings from the terminal evaluation will significantly shape the use of STI in Ghana's development pursuit.
+Lessons from this evaluation will influence the revision of the roadmap to ensure the achievement of the targets and objectives.
+A terminal evaluation is scheduled for 2030 to examine the overall impact of the STI roadmap in contributing to the achievement of the SDGs.
+It is anticipated that the findings from the terminal evaluation will significantly shape the use of STI in Ghana's development pursuits.

-Budget: The key to effective implementation of the roadmap is funding.
-Although the government of Ghana will definitely be investing in the implementation of the envisaged activities, funding from development partners and other stakeholders are crucial.
-Implementation activities and corresponding budget for each prioritized SDG were elaborated in the Roadmap.
+Budget.
+The key to effective implementation of the roadmap is funding.
+In spite of the fact that the government of Ghana will definitely be investing in the implementation of the envisaged activities, funding from development partners and other stakeholders is crucial.
+Implementation activities and corresponding budgets for each prioritised SDG were elaborated in the roadmap.

-Data: The approach to data collection was the use of four main methods - desk research, interviews, Expert Group Discussion and online survey.
+Data.
+The approach to data collection was the use of four main methods - desk research, interviews, expert group discussion and an online survey.